 “We started searching for a visitor destination with a dense, walkable and historic downtown, in a community that valued its makers, and that offered year-round foot traffic.
-Ouray checked all the boxes, but would we be able to find a home for our business and for ourselves?” said Mary.
+Ouray checked all the boxes, but would we be able to find a home for our small business and for ourselves?” said Mary.
 “We did.
 There was an ad in the Ouray newspaper for a retail space in the historic Story Block Building.
 We rented, and eventually purchased, a space from Jan and Paul Sunderland who had restored and upgraded the beautiful building on Main Street.”

 Scott was born an artist, and studied fine art at Texas State University.
 After finishing school, he worked as a graphic designer and illustrator for years before his work led him to Colorado.
 Mary is also a lifelong artist, dabbling in drawing, photography and jewelry making.

 Her parents gave her two bits of advice: do what you love, and don’t work for anyone else.
 For a long while Mary made and sold her own jewelry.
 Scott and Mary see their small business as a way to maintain their passion for creation, and are grateful to be able to support themselves by making and sharing their visions.